Crewe Stadium: History

-Stock car racing

-The track was used for BriSCA F1 Stock Cars from 1982, promoted by a local businessman, Jim Barrie, BriSCA Formula 2 Stock Cars also raced from 1981.
+From 1981, BriSCA Formula 2 Stock Cars raced at the stadium and the following year from 1982, BriSCA F1 Stock Cars promoted by a local businessman called Jim Barrie started to race at the stadium.
 The F2 World Final was held in 1993, the biggest Oval Track the F2's raced on.
 It also hosted V8 Hotstox, and various other forms of oval motor sport including National Hot Rods, Banger racing, Ministox and Rebels.
 The very last meeting held was on 11 December 1993.

-Speedway

-The Crewe Kings ran at Earle Street from 1969 until 1975 when it closed down due to financial difficulties.
+On 17 September 2010, the speedway team and stadium was commemorated, with a plaque unveiling at the Kings Arms on Earle Street.